albert-decatur/timor-census/README.md

 x_tot_ill

-and
 x_male_ill

-where x represents a one letter language code
+where x represents a one letter language code and "tot" is a rollup of male and female for each language
 * b = bahasa
 * e = english
 * t = tetun